-Absolutely!
+These keto croissant rolls store really well!
 I recommend placing any extras in an airtight container or a plastic gallon freezer bag.
 You can store them in the refrigerator for up to five days.

 Fathead dough in general reheats very well.
 Simply pop a Keto croissant back in the oven at 350 degrees for about five minutes or until heated through, and it will taste as amazing as when it was first baked!

 Heat the oven to 350 degrees.
 Place the cream cheese and mozzarella in a microwave-safe bowl.
 Microwave in 30 second intervals, stirring in between, until the cheese is melted and combined.

 Transfer the cheese mixture to a mixing bowl and add the remaining ingredients.

 Blend on high until a well combined dough has formed.
 Roll the dough into a rectangular shape about ¼ of an inch thick.

 Starting from the widest end of the triangle, roll up each piece of dough until it forms a crescent shape.